top of page

 Veterans Affairs

-Mission Statement | August 2022
+Mission Statement | April 2024

 The mission of the Veteran’s Affairs Committee (VAC) of the lodge is to provide occasional funding, fraternal activities, and general support for our local Veterans, various Veterans’ programs, and our Military located throughout South-Eastern North Carolina.
-Included in the Committee’s mission is activity support for the residents of the North Carolina State Veteran’s Nursing Home and Veteran’s Hospital in Fayetteville, NC and our Wounded Warrior units located in Fort Bragg and Camp LeJeune.
+Included in the Committee’s mission is support for the residents of the North Carolina State Veteran’s Nursing Home and the Veteran’s Hospital in Fayetteville, NC and our Wounded Warrior units located in Fort Liberty and Camp LeJeune.

 The activities of the committee are funded by occasional committee sponsored fundraising events, occasional grants from the Elks National Foundation (ENF), and unsolicited personal donations.

-Committee’s annual “Indoor Yard Sale”, the Annual “Mini-Golf Tournament & Charity Auction”, twice annual raffles, and other activities are delegated to other leaders within the ranks of the committee’s membership.
+Responsibility for executing “Special Fund-Raising Events” such as the Annual “Mini-Golf Tournament & Charity Auction”, twice annual raffles, and other activities are delegated to other leaders within the ranks of the committee’s membership.

 Examples of activities traditionally conducted by the VAC are: